Yellow supergiant: Evolution

 The evolutionary status of yellow supergiant R Coronae Borealis variables is unclear.
 They may be post-AGB stars reignited by a late helium shell flash, or they could be formed from white dwarf mergers.

 It is expected that first-time yellow supergiants mature to the red supergiant stage without any supernova.
 The cores of some post-red supergiant yellow supergiants might collapse and trigger a supernova.
 A handful of supernovae have been associated with apparent yellow supergiant progenitors that are not luminous enough to be post-red supergiants.
 If these are confirmed then an explanation must be found for how a star of moderate mass still with a helium core would cause a core-collapse supernova.
 The obvious candidate in such cases is always some form of binary interaction.

+Based on reports from Chinese astronomers in the 2nd/1st century BC, the red supergiant Betelgeuse was described as yellow, hinting it may have been a yellow supergiant at the time.

 Yellow hypergiants

 Particularly luminous and unstable yellow supergiants are often grouped into a separate class of stars called the yellow hypergiants.
 These are mostly thought to be post-red supergiant stars, very massive stars that have lost a considerable portion of their outer layers and are now evolving towards becoming blue supergiants and Wolf-Rayet stars.